 While it cannot be disputed that a core purpose of FGFD is to promote more effective justice and protection of human society, if the collection, retention, and disclosure of individual's data on the FGFD compromises individual human rights and research ethics norms, including for vulnerable and minority groups, it has failed to achieve that purpose.
 The approach outlined in this report seeks a way forward that balances these complex interests, ensuring the ethical principles of data collection, retention and disclosure are followed while maintaining the purpose and application of the FGFD where possible.
-Notwithstanding the recommendations made in this report, a deeper debate is required on the role and acceptable alternatives to informed consent, the impact of including datasets of minorities and vulnerable groups, privacy and identifiability risks of various datasets and other relevant considerations for a risk-benefit assessment of data hosted on the FGFD.
+Notwithstanding the recommendations made in this report, a deeper debate is required on the role and acceptable alternatives to informed consent, the impact of including datasets of minorities and vulnerable groups, privacy and identifiability risks of various datasets and other relevant considerations for a riskbenefit assessment of data hosted on the FGFD.

 Such important challenges require the consideration of a broader ethical and privacy assessment approach to FGFD, such that the data deposition and data access processes are developed in partnership with relevant professionals and stakeholders, or through external audits, rather than placing ethics responsibility solely on the FGFD users and/or curators.
+Most data in the FGFD are the result of a collective process involving a larger community of stakeholders such as researchers, reviewers, editors and publishers, which calls for sharing responsibilities in ethical publication and gathering of scientific information.
 The current limitation of focus also narrows ethical discussion by shielding other substantive political and societal issues from critical scrutiny, such as public interest issues, societal good, and public trust in genetics.
 The aim of such interventions is to help render beneficial technologies socially acceptable rather than shutting down viable lines of development because of claims of their potential ethical or wider social hazards.